Ivygugu/CPO-Tisa-lab4/README.md

 * 17.6.2022 - 2
   * update `README.md`
 * 16.6.2022 - 1
-  * update `MathExpTree.py` and `MathExpTree_test.py`
+  * update `futures.py` and `futures_test.py`
 * 16.6.2022 - 0
   * Initial.

 ## Design notes

-* The Python Futures module, located in concurrent. futures represent operations with delays.
+* The Python Futures module, located in concurrent.
+Futures represent operations with delays.
 Futures will wrap the operations in the waiting state and put them in the queue.
 The status of these operations can be queried at any time.
 Of course, their results (or exceptions) can also be obtained after the operation is completed.
 Using futures in some ways can greatly reduce time.